-Charlotte received her B.Sc in Physiotherapy in 1996 and worked for many years at the Department of Neurology, Akademiska sjukhuset, Uppsala University Hospital which is Sweden’s oldest university hospital.
-From 2008 until 2014 she worked as a Lecturer in physiotherapy at the Department of Neuroscience, Uppsala University.
-Since 1990 she has been responsible for Administration and Business Management in TdB Labs and is now the Chief Executive Officer.
+Charlotte received her BSc in Physiotherapy in 1996 and worked for 11 years at the Department of Neurology, Akademiska sjukhuset, Uppsala University Hospital.
+From 2008 until 2014 she worked as a Lecturer in Physiotherapy at the Department of Neuroscience, Uppsala University.
+Since 2000 she has been responsible for Administration and Business Management at TdB Labs and became Chief Executive Officer in 2009.